DCISM-CIS1202/CIS1202GRP11_Group-2_Critique-Website-/README.md

 ### 🏛 University of San Carlos - CIS1202GRP11 Group 2

-**IS-MISSED** is a project where we critically analyzed the official **ISMIS** website of the University of San Carlos.
-Our evaluation focused on its **HTML structure, CSS implementation, usability, accessibility, and areas for improvement**.
+**IS-MISSED?** is a project where we critically analyzed the official **ISMIS** website of the University of San Carlos.
+Our evaluation focused on its **HTML structure, CSS implementation, usability, accessibility, and recomendations**.
 This critique aims to provide constructive recommendations to enhance the overall user experience.

 ---